glacier-modding/glaciermodding.org/docs/NPC_Swap_Tutorial.md

 # Creating a Mod Using Simple Mod Framework
 There's only one step left, and that's creating the actual mod using Atampy26's [Simple Mod Framework](https://www.nexusmods.com/hitman3/mods/200) (which will hereon be referred to as "SMF").
 When you enable the mod in SMF, it will automatically generate a chunk file for you, which eliminates the need to pack one yourself.

 If you follow along with the install instructions, the SMF folder will be located at `HITMAN 3\Simple Mod Framework`.
-If you then access the `Info` folder, you'll see that SMF includes all the documentation you would need to set up your SMF mod.
+If you then access the `Info` folder, you'll see that SMF includes all the documentation you would need to set up your mod.
 However, we'll quickly go over the basics here.

 First, you'll want to access the `Mods` folder located at `HITMAN 3\Simple Mod Framework\Mods`.
 Here, you'll see SMF already comes with a mod included, `Realistic AI`.
 If we open up that folder, we'll see it includes a JSON named `manifest.json`.
 As the name implies, this is the mod's manifest, and includes information such as the mod's name, author's name, version number, content folder(s), etc. If we then open up any of the content-\*\*\*\*\*\* folders, we'll see they all include a `chunk0` folder, and inside of that, there's another JSON.
-By examing Realistic AI, we can see how a SMF mod is structured, so we can use that as a template for our own mod.
+By examining Realistic AI, we can see how a SMF mod is structured, so we can use that as a template for our own mod.

 Let's make a copy of the Realistic AI folder, and then name that copy `Silvio Caruso Swap`.
 Next, we'll open that folder and delete the 3 content-****** folders.
 The folder structure for our mod will be quite simple, as it only includes one option.
 So, we'll create a folder within the Silvio Curuso Swap folder named `content`, and then inside the content folder, we'll create another folder named `chunk0`.
 This chunk0 folder is where we're going to place the 5 depends folders and the `00873434CB4F9FCD.entity.json` file from earlier.
 So, all we need to do is access that folder, and move the contents to the chunk0 folder.

 The final piece of the puzzle is the mod's manifest.
-We can either modify Realistic AI's manifest.json, or create or own.
-For the purpose of this tutorial, let's open the existing manifest.json, and erase the contents.
+We can either modify Realistic AI's manifest.json, or create our own.
+For the purpose of this tutorial, let's open the existing manifest.json and erase the contents.
 Then, if we access the `Manifest.md` document located at `HITMAN 3\Simple Mod Framework\Mods`, we can see it gives the following example:

 ```
 {